Advice from an IAW Working Mom to Help Calm the Chaos

 I asked Latika if she had any strategies to help calm the chaos and she shared these five tips:

 - Work smarter.
-Use a schedule for everything—work, home schooling, cooking, laundry, time with your husband.
+Use a schedule for everything—work, homeschooling, cooking, laundry, and time with your husband.
 When you have that schedule, it doesn’t feel as overwhelming because you’ve given everything a place and a time.
 Be strategic about every minute of your day.